Alex Webb MD and piano

 Hosted by Nigel Williams, Jazz FM

-Having cut her teeth working with everyone from Melbourne Opera to Björk, Australian-born singer and jazz harpist Tara Minton is the missing link between Dorothy Ashby and Joni Mitchell.
-She has just released Please Do Not Ignore The Mermaid, an astonishingly adventurous impressionist dreamscape that drifts seamlessly between jazz and contemporary classical.
+Having cut her teeth working with everyone from Melbourne Opera to Björk, Australian-born singer and jazz harpist, Tara Minton is the missing link between Joni Mitchell and Dorothy Ashby.
+She has just released the critically acclaimed Please Do Not Ignore The Mermaid, an astonishingly adventurous impressionistic dreamscape of an album.

 Duration: 3 hours (including a 25 minute interval)